close

 Publisher Description

-The final months of 1914 were the bloodiest interval in a famously bloody war, truly a killing season.
-They ended in the First Battle of Ypres, a struggle whose importance has been too long overlooked, until now.
-Robert Cowley’s fresh, novelistic account of this crucial period describes how German armies in France were poised to sweep north to capture the Channel ports and knock England out of the war.
-Would France then be next?
-What changed everything, and what the Germans did not count on, was a brilliant surprise improvisation by a cobbled-together handful of British troops.
-It was a demonstration characterized as “the strength of despair.”
+The final months of 1914 were the bloodiest interval in a famously bloody war, a killing season.
+They ended with the First Battle of Ypres, a struggle in West Flanders, Belgium, whose importance has been too long overlooked—until now.
+Robert Cowley’s fresh, novelistic account of this crucial period describes how German armies in France were poised to sweep north to capture the Channel ports and knock England out of the war—and were only held back by a brilliant improvisation from a cobbled-together handful of desperate British, French, and Belgian troops.

-The vast brawl of four armies in Flanders was not only a turning point but one that irrevocably changed the nature of modern warfare.
-In this visceral account, based on thirty years of research and picking up where Barbara Tuchman’s The Guns of August left off, Robert Cowley details the crucial decisions and twists of fate that set the course of the Great War.
+The vast brawl of four armies in Flanders was a turning point that irrevocably changed the nature of modern warfare.
+In this visceral account, based on thirty years of research and picking up where Barbara Tuchman’s The Guns of August left off, Cowley details the crucial decisions that determined the outcome of the Great War—which may have been decided by a single, extraordinary afternoon.

 Download and start listening now!